achow5/CelShaded3D163/README.md

 **What we did:**\
 **Andrew**: Placed and posed the models to be used for the scene and set up the skeleton for the project code.
 (Model created by Luciano Munoz for a previous course)\
-**Nick**: Found the cel-shading material MeshToonMaterial that would be used to give the cartoon shading effect to the models.\
+**Nick**: Found the cel-shading material MeshToonMaterial that would be used to give the cartoon shading effect to the models and created a rotating skybox that is displayed in the background.\
 **Daniel**: Found the outlining effect that would be used to give a bold black outline to the models and programmed the keyboard buttons X and C to switch between cel-shading and phong-shading.